 Safe Transportation for Every Pedestrian (STEP)!

-The N.A.R.T.P.C., with the assistance of a consultant, is in the process of conducting a Safe Transportation for Every Pedestrian (STEP) Innovation Study in the region to identify countermeasures that address pedestrian and bicyclist safety issues that exist along Highway 141 (North Church Street) between Allen Avenue and Alpine Street as well as the intersection of Highway 91 (E. Johnson Avenue) and State Street.
-Find more information about the study locations --->
+A Safe Transportation for Every Pedestrian (STEP) Innovation Study was conducted in the region to identify countermeasures that address pedestrian and bicyclist safety issues that exist along Highway 141 (North Church Street) between Allen Avenue and Alpine Street as well as the intersection of Highway 91 (E. Johnson Avenue) and State Street.
+Find more information about the study locations below!

 Highway 141/N. Church St